Burberry's All-Star Cast Of Models Stole The Show

-London Fashion Week AW20 drew to a close tonight with Burberry's blockbuster show and there was an electric atmosphere as the great and the good of the fashion, music and film industries (think Hunter Schafer, Naomi Campbell and FKA twigs) took their seats on the front row at the glittering event.
+London Fashion Week fall '20 drew to a close last night with Burberry's blockbuster show and there was an electric atmosphere as the great and the good of the fashion, music, and film industries (think Hunter Schafer, Naomi Campbell, and FKA twigs) took their seats in the front row at the glittering event.

-Burberry is always the most anticipated show of the season but this time around saw a change in tempo for creative director Riccardo Tisci.
-Arguably his strongest collection for the brand thus far, it feels as though the designer has settled into his new home, allowing his creative vision to be fully realised.
+Burberry is always the most anticipated show of the season, but this time around saw a change in tempo for creative director Riccardo Tisci.
+Arguably his strongest collection for the brand thus far, it feels as though the designer has settled into his new home, allowing his creative vision to be fully realized.

 Advertisement

-Away from the trench style, boxy beige cropped jackets felt the most contemporary, while the oil-slick high-shine vinyl will be a sellout and the quilted form-fitting jackets will appeal to the brand’s more conservative customer.
-Elsewhere, rugby stripes were given a fresh new spin in egg yolk yellow and candyfloss pink across shirts and dresses, while cricket jumpers were layered over sequinned floor-skimming gowns.
-We also have a soft spot for a standout olive green trouser suit which was paired with a white and rust shirt.
+Away from the trench style, boxy beige cropped jackets felt the most contemporary, while the oil-slick, high-shine vinyl will be a sellout and the quilted form-fitting jackets will appeal to the brand’s more conservative customer.
+Elsewhere, rugby stripes were given a fresh new spin in egg-yolk yellow and candyfloss pink across shirts and dresses, while cricket jumpers were layered over sequined floor-skimming gowns.
+We also have a soft spot for a standout olive-green trouser suit, which was paired with a white and rust-colored shirt.

-Sibling pianists Katia and Marielle Labèque provided the music, their synchronised crescendo matching the collection’s pulsing energy.
-An all-star cast of models walked the show, too, from Bella and Gigi Hadid to Joan Smalls, Kendall Jenner and Irina Shayk.
-Burberry also debuted the latest instalment of its B Series at the show.
-The Robin, a small black structured bag in Italian-tanned leather, complete with Tisci’s now-cult gold Thomas Burberry Monogram clasp, enjoyed its first outing on the AW20 catwalk tonight, though hints of the cross-body bag were dropped on the house’s social media platforms today.
+Sibling pianists Katia and Marielle Labèque provided the music, their synchronized crescendos matching the collection’s pulsing energy.
+An all-star cast of models walked the show, too, from Bella and Gigi Hadid to Joan Smalls, Kendall Jenner, and Irina Shayk.
+Burberry also debuted the latest installment of its B Series handbags at the show.
+The Robin, a small black structured bag in Italian-tanned leather, complete with Tisci’s now-cult gold Thomas Burberry Monogram clasp, enjoyed its first outing on the fall '20 catwalk last night, though hints of the cross-body bag were dropped on the house’s social media platforms yesterday morning.

-Riccardo Tisci’s AW20 collection – his fourth for the luxury British giant – proved that while his vision is far removed from that of his predecessor, Christopher Bailey, his ability to imbue the brand with sexiness, streetwear and innovation is taking it to stratospheric new heights.
+Riccardo Tisci’s fall '20 collection — his fourth for the luxury British giant — proved that while his vision is far removed from that of his predecessor, Christopher Bailey, his ability to imbue the brand with sexiness, streetwear, and innovation is taking it to stratospheric new heights.

 Advertisement